JaxCom/hastie/README.md

 - A working Jekyll installation

 ### INSTALLATION
-1. Locate the config file (/includes/config.php)
-2. Set the variables to your desired settings
-3. Run ./install.sh
+1. Run ./install.sh
-4. Browse to http://{{ YOUR URL}}/_installation/_install.php
+2. Browse to http://{{ YOUR URL}}/_installation/_install.php
-5. Copy the randomly generated password after installation.
+3. Copy the randomly generated password after installation.
-6. DELETE the files 'install.php' and 'install.sh' (for security)
+4. DELETE the files 'install.php' and 'install.sh' (for security)
-7. Browse to your URL, and log in with the username "admin" and the 10 character password from the install page.
+5. Browse to your URL, and log in with the username "admin" and the 10 character password from the install page.

 ---